-When I went to explore Pinnacles National Park a few weeks ago, I wanted to spend a little time in Fort Ord National Monument as well.
-There was almost no information about it online when I was researching though so I just drove to the Creekside Terrace Trailhead, grabbed a map and set out to see what I could find.
-I will say that this short hike was beautiful, and I enjoyed it a lot more than I thought.
-I am sure there are a bunch of other great trails here so let me know if you have a recommendation in the comments.
+When I went to explore Pinnacles National Park a few weeks ago, I wanted to spend a little time at Fort Ord National Monument as well.
+There was almost no information about it online when I was researching, so I just drove to the Creekside Terrace Trailhead, grabbed a map, and set out to see what I could find.
+I will say that this short hike was beautiful, and I enjoyed it a lot more than I thought I would.
+I am sure there are a bunch of other great trails here, so let me know if you have a recommendation in the comments.

 - About 2 miles round trip

 - This information is from my visit in 2016